Robert V. Hands ~ Attorney at Law

 - Estate planning includes, but is not limited to, drafting wills, "financial" powers of attorney, medical powers of attorney, trusts, deeds, conveying property into trust.

-- Settling estates includes Probating Wills, helping with the administration and winding up of Trusts, small estate affidavits, affidavits of heirship, real estate transaction documents and documents relating to motor vehicles and manufactured housing.
+- Estate Settling includes Probating Wills, helping with the administration and winding up of Trusts, small estate affidavits, affidavits of heirship, real estate transaction documents and documents relating to motor vehicles and manufactured housing.

 Why is it important to have an estate plan?